Family Dentistry in Rockville, MD

 - Mouthguards– Mouthguards can protect your child’s teeth and jaw from injury while playing sports.
 All athletes from childhood to adulthood should wear a custom sports mouthguard to prevent tooth loss.

 - Dental Cleanings– Children, teens, and adults should get their teeth professionally cleaned at least twice a year.
-Dental cleanings help to prevent tooth decay, gum disease, and tooth loss.
+Cleanings help to prevent tooth decay, gum disease, and tooth loss.

 - Dental Fillings– Dental fillings are a conservative treatment option for repairing a decayed tooth.
-Dental fillings can be color-matched to blend with your child’s natural smile for a beautiful result.
+The dentist color-matches them to blend with your child’s natural smile for a beautiful result.

 - Wisdom Tooth Removal– Wisdom teeth are typically removed in the late teens or early twenties as they begin to emerge.
 Wisdom tooth extraction is a routine dental procedure that can prevent overcrowding or relieve impacted molars.